ajkarella/SpotifyRecommender/README.md

 ## Distribution Plan

-Our completed project is now hosted on Github at the following URL.
+Our completed project is now hosted on Github here.

-LINK LINK LINK LINK

-For this upload, unlike our submission, we stripped some information that we deemed sensitive.
-This includes the SQL server's IP address and login credentials, and Spotify API keys.